Interest rate implicit in the lease

 A lessee’s IBR, as defined at Appendix A of AASB 16, is the rate of interest that a lessee would have to pay to borrow over a similar term, with a similar security, the funds necessary to obtain an asset of a similar value to the ROU asset in a similar economic environment.

 Non-borrowing Commonwealth entities should use the Australian Government’s IBR, based on zero coupon bond parameters.
 These parameters are issued quarterly by Finance as the table of Leases - zero coupon discount rate.
-Entities should apply the quarterly parameters that precede the lease commencement date (e.g. for leases commencing 1 October to 31 December 2019, use the 30 September 2019 quarter IBR parameters).
+Entities should apply the quarterly parameters that precede the lease commencement date (for example, for leases commencing 1 October to 31 December 2019, use the 30 September 2019 quarter IBR parameters).

 Commonwealth corporate entities who can borrow to fund their activities should identify their own IBR.